 Many people assume that hard bristled toothbrushes are the best option to give your teeth a deep clean twice a day.
 However, vigorously brushing your teeth for longer than needed with a hard brush will do more bad than good.

-Over-brushing and brushing too hard can strip away the enamel of your teeth and cause gum recession, both revealing dentine which leads to tooth sensitivity.
-Switching to a softer bristled toothbrush, brushing for two minutes twice a day, and using a toothpaste for sensitive teeth will help alleviate tooth sensitivity.
+Over-brushing and brushing too hard can strip away the enamel of your teeth and cause gum recession, both revealing dentine.
+Switching to a softer bristled toothbrush, brushing for two minutes twice a day, and using a toothpaste for sensitive teeth will help alleviate the problem.

 You Have Gum Issues

-Regardless of the cause, gum recession will inevitably reveal parts of your teeth which are usually protected, resulting in exposed dentinal tubules and tooth sensitivity.
-You will need to treat the gum disease and it is best to visit your dentist to receive effective treatment.
-Regular hygienist visits and new oral hygiene practices will need to be adopted to prevent future tooth sensitivity.
+It is best to visit your dentist to receive effective treatment.
+Regular hygienist visits and new oral hygiene practices will need to be adopted to help prevent future tooth problems.

 You Grind Your Teeth

 You may not even be aware that you are a bruxer, especially if it only occurs at night.
-The issue can be due to an irregular bite, stress or sleep disorders.
-The deterioration of the teeth through grinding eventually reveals the dentine below the protective enamel, resulting in tooth sensitivity.
+The issue can be due to an irregular bite, stress or sleep issues.
+The deterioration of the teeth through grinding eventually reveals the dentine below the protective enamel, resulting in sensitive teeth.

 How to treat bruxism depends on the specific causes in each individual and your dentist will be able to give you guidance and advice.